 Dalton Dover is a rising country star from Aragon, Georgia.
-His hit single “Baby I Am” currently has over 11-million streams on Spotify, with “You Got A Small Town” trailing close behind with 9-million streams.
+His hit single “Baby I Am” currently has over 13-million streams on Spotify, with “You Got A Small Town” trailing close behind with 9-million streams.
 Dover was named Billboard’s “Country Rookie of the Month” in February 2022, and was on #TeamBlake on season 16 of NBC’s “The Voice.”
-Dover is the Hostess Headliner for Saturday, September 24.
-His performance will begin at 8:00 p.m. on the Southwest Auto Collection stage.
+Dover is headlining Saturday’s performances on Southwest Auto Collection stage.
+Don’t miss his set Saturday, September 24, starting at 8:00 p.m.

 Ethan “Lil’ Skinny” Kuntz is an Arkansas native and rising Country/Southern Rock star in Nashville, Tennessee.
 An American Idol alum, Kuntz received golden tickets to Hollywood in seasons 15 and 19.
 After receiving his degree from Ouachita Baptist University in 2021, Kuntz moved to Nashville and became a fixture in the downtown music scene.
-Kuntz performed at the inaugual Arkadelphia Festival of the Arts, and will return this year as a Hostess Headliner.
+Kuntz performed at the inaugual Arkadelphia Festival of the Arts, and will return this year as Friday night’s headliner.
 Kuntz will perform on the Southwest Auto Collection stage Friday, September 23 at 8:30 p.m.